jeffbaumes/cdash-examples/README.md

 * C++ build environment (g++, Visual Studio, etc.)
 * CMake (for the `ctest` executable)

 In this case, we will not use `cmake` command at all, but will only rely on the `ctest` executable.
 This means we need to do a few extra things ourselves.
-The `cmake` command produces a `CTestTestfile.cmake` script to specify tests to run and a `DartConfiguration.ini` configuration file as a result of the configuration process.
+The `cmake` command produces a `CTestTestfile.cmake` script to specify tests to run and a `CTestConfiguration.ini` configuration file as a result of the configuration process.
 You can inspect these files that are produced in the `c++-cmake` example.
 In the case of using only `ctest`, we simply need to produce these files manually.
 But don't worry, it's relatively easy.

-The `DartConfiguration.ini` mirrors the information in `CTestConfig.cmake`, and it is straightforward to create one based on the `CTestConfig.cmake` downloaded from CDash.
+The `CTestConfiguration.ini` mirrors the information in `CTestConfig.cmake`, and it is straightforward to create one based on the `CTestConfig.cmake` downloaded from CDash.

 The `CTestTestfile.cmake` simply contains the `add_test()` calls to specify each test.
 Just as in a CMake script, the calling structure is `add_test(<test-name> <test-executable> [<arg1>, <arg2>, ...])`.